getzola/zola/docs/content/documentation/deployment/github-pages.md

 For creating the token either click on [here](https://github.com/settings/tokens) or go to Settings > Developer Settings > Personal access tokens.
 Under the *Select Scopes* section, give it *repo* permissions and click *Generate token*.
 Then copy the token, navigate to your repository and add in the Settings tab the *Secret* `TOKEN` and paste your token in it.

 Next we need to create the *Github Action*.
 Here we can make use of the [zola-deploy-action](https://github.com/shalzz/zola-deploy-action).
 Go to the *Actions* tab of your repository, click on *set up a workflow yourself* to get a blank workflow file.
-Copy the following script into it and commit it afterwards.
+Copy the following script into it and commit it afterwards; note that you may need to change the `github.ref` branch from `main` to `master` or similar, as the action will only run for the branch you choose.

 ```yaml
 # On every push this script is executed